jakob-bagterp/browserist/docs/settings/comparison-to-selenium/browser-types.md

 ---
 title: How to Set Browser Type in Selenium
-description: Learn how use different browsers such as Chrome, Firefox, Edge in Selenium.
+description: Learn how to use different browsers like Chrome, Firefox, Edge in Selenium.
 Or use the Browserist extension that makes the configuration even easier.
 Includes code examples for beginners and advanced users.
 tags:
     - Selenium
     - Tutorial